subugoe/typo3-dh_feeds/Documentation/Manual/Index.rst

 The configuration splits into two sections - Twitter and Feeds.

-For Twitter add your credentials to the corresponding TypoScript constants.
+For Twitter, add your credentials to the corresponding TypoScript constants.
 Also provide the list id from twitter that you want to follow.

-The blog / feed configuration is quite straigt forward.
+The blog / feed configuration is quite straight forward.
 Add your RSS feed urls into your TypoScript template with a unique identifier.

 Example: